 - Ken Scott American Frontier Artist

-- I am an artist and illustrator whose work has an intensely historical, even biographical concept to it.
-As an artist, I see the objects that I paint through the eyes of a 18th century limner, or traveling artist and naturalist.
-I’ve always been drawn to things that have a history and a story behind them, things that show signs of wear or age.
+- I am an artist whose work has an intensely historical, even biographical concept to it.
+I see the objects that I paint through the eyes of a 18th century artist and craftsman.
 My goal as an artist is to create every item with an historical past with an aged look and feel to it.
-Each of my paintings resonates with an historical perspective upon its completion, a look and patina of having been loved and handed down from generation to generation, hinting at ownership by a long forgotten person.
-Pencil notations and marginalia are often added to give an additional appearance of age and prior usage.
-My artistic versatility has helped me achieve status as one of the top craftspeople in America.
-Early American Life magazine has thrice named me one of the top traditional craftsmen in America.
-My work has been featured as movie props, used in TV documentaries and videos and seen numerous times in magazines and on their covers.
+I made a pouch for the Leonardo DeCaprio movie, The Revenant" as well as the pouch for Billie Bob Thornton (Davey Crockett) for the movie The Alamo, and also provided other props for this movie.
+Early American Life magazine thrice named me one of the top craftsmen in America for both my paintings and my leatherwork..
+My pouches were rated for their quality workmanship, fidelity to period design and construction techniques by judges expert in museum-quality antiques and fine, high-end reproductions.
+My work has also been featured in videos, tv documentaries and numerous times in magazines and on their covers.
 Thank you for visiting my blog.

 Thursday, December 30, 2010